 You may also choose to fly into the Ennis private airfield (KEKS), located just a 10-minute drive from the ranch.
 We would be happy to arrange for a shuttle or rental car to be waiting for you.

 Renting a car is a great option, especially if you are staying more than 3 nights and are taking a day off from fishing, it gives you some flexibility.
-We can also arrange a shuttle, so just let us know your preference.
-The cost is $200.00 per person round trip for the first two people.
-Each additional person costs $40 per person round trip and there is a $20 surcharge for any stops along the way.
+We can also arrange a shuttle.
+The 2022 shuttle cost is $280.00 round trip for the first 2 passengers.
+Each additional 1 or 2 passengers is an extra $40 round trip and there is a $20 surcharge for any stops along the way.
+Shuttle vehicles can accommodate up to 6 passengers before another vehicle is required.

 Yes, although some of the places where you fish may not.
 Verizon and At&t have the best coverage in the Madison Valley, but most providers should have service on the Ranch.
 We also offer wifi throughout the entire property.